Shakhbozboy/Face-detection-by-python/README.md

 # Face-detection-by-python

-Download Rar file and copy 3 files (Eyes.xml, Face.xml, main.py) and paste in you Pycharm run main.py
+Download and extract Mypythonopencv.rar file and copy 3 files (Eyes.xml, Face.xml, main.py) and paste in you Pycharm run main.py

 requirements: